 (2017) Why Loneliness Affects So Many Young People.
 You’re not supposed to feel lonely while you’re young, but the truth is it’s a bigger concern among young people than any other age group. https://www.vice.com/en_uk/article/wn75qw/why-loneliness-affects-so-many-young-people

 Retirement entitlements in the West, that were hailed as the best solution ever are now showing some serious cracks.
 The retirement system is broken and the only way to fix it is to raise taxes up to 60%, but how realistic is it?
 Most likely in 10 years from now, retirement will have ceased to exist.
 We hear about Basic Income everywhere, right, but what and who will define the right amount of money needed to go by when so many already foresee the abrupt end of the capitalist era.
 Anxiety and depression are going to stay with us for a long while, unless we embrace a money-free society.

 BETWEEN 25-45% OF AMERICAN ADULTS REPORT BEING CHRONICALLY LONELY.
 (FORTUNE, JUNE 2016) LONELINESS INCREASES THE ODDS OF A PREMATURE DEATH BY 26%.
 (J.CACIOPPO, UNIV.
 OF CHICAGO)

 Not that many people can afford to help their parents anymore.
-Elderly are too left struggling with the loss of purchasing power as their relatives have debts up to their ears.
+Elderly are too left struggling with the loss of purchasing power as their relatives are saddled with debts.
 Since 70% of households go paycheck to paycheck, parents are emotionally absent and cannot pay enough attention to their own families and even kids.
 This is one of the major underlying causes explaining as why loneliness affects so many young people nowadays.
 Very heavy users of social media have a loneliness score (43.5), we definitely cannot trust appearances .Many will rather watch sport or a movie to forget about their stressful lives and loneliness.
-In Asiatic countries, there is another scenario playing out among others and which is quite telling: people leave their villages to move to the city where they hope to make tons of money, but the dream so rarely comes true and the elderly lose all the family support they once had in their villages.
+In Asian countries, there is another scenario playing out among others and which is quite telling: people leave their villages to move to the city where they hope to make tons of money, but the dream so rarely comes true and the elderly lose all the family support they once had in their villages.
 Each culture shares the same aftermath in the end, even though the storyline is different.
 Young Asians migrating to cities inexorably become victims of loneliness as their family bounds erode over time.
 Loneliness is an alarming trans-generational and absolutely raceless phenonemon.

 Loneliness costs UK employers £2.5 billion a year (2017)